Homemade Natural Beauty Products

 Pour contents into a tin or glass canister and allow it to set.
 Putting it in the fridge will help it cool quicker and the ingredients to come together.
 Let it sit for an hour until it solidifies.

 Generously or minimally apply to lips and cheeks as you like!
-Perfect for freshening up mid-day, while traveling, or for a little extra color whenever you need it.
+This is perfect for freshening up mid-day while traveling or for a little extra color whenever you need it.

 3. All-Natural Simple Solid Perfume